thosgood/this-weeks-finds/markdown/201-250/week215.md

 >
 >     Explicitly, the length of a geodesic is the (natural) log of the norm,
 >     or equivalently, the norm is exp(length).
 For closed geodesics on
->     Γ\H, you find the norm explicitly as follows: consider the
+>     \Gamma\H, you find the norm explicitly as follows: consider the
->     associated hyp. conj. class {γ}, take an eigenvalue ε of an
+>     associated hyp. conj. class {\gamma}, take an eigenvalue ε of an
 >     element of this conj. class, then the norm is ε^2.
 The length of
 >     the geodesic is then 2log(ε).
 This is independent of the choice of
->     γ in the conj. class.
+>     \gamma in the conj. class.
 >
 >     This is why I now like to think of the norm of an ideal as a kind of
 >     "length function on ideals".